-Although the specific results of “real-time” studies aren’t peer reviewed at the point they are made public, the methods that underpin them are.
-As the 2014 BAMS report explained:
+Although the specific results of “real-time” studies are not peer reviewed at the point they are made public, the methods that underpin them are.
+As the 2014 BAMS report explains:

 “Much like other routine analysis, such as an operational seasonal forecast, statements made about heat events using these methods do not necessarily need to go through the peer-reviewed literature to be considered credible.”

 That said, many real-time analyses have gone on to be published in the scientific literature a few months later.
-For this reason, we have included only published studies in our analysis, though we acknowledge that this may temporarily omit the most recent “real-time” studies.
+For this reason, the Carbon Brief attribution map only includes published studies and therefore may temporarily omit the most recent “real-time” studies.

 An evolving science

 As the science of extreme event attribution has matured and become more nuanced, so has the way we talk about extreme weather and climate change.